sininen-blue/2526-first-sem/fundamentals-of-programming-1/7_plus/day_12.md

         print(x)
 ```

-This reads the file as multiple lines because when we wrote the file we included a ____ character
+This reads (denoted by the `"r"`) the file as multiple lines because when we wrote the file we included a ____ character

 ---
+layout: two-cols
+---

 ## Read

-Note in normal convention, you would usually use *line*
+Note in normal convention, you would usually use *line* instead of *x*

 ```python
 for line in student_handle: